Electric and acoustic guitar lessons for students of all ages and ability levels.

 I give acoustic or electric guitar lessons, covering rock, pop, indie, blues, soul, funk, metal and folk.
 However, more importantly than any specific style, I teach how to approach, practice and learn music in general.
 These disciplines can be applied to any style.

-I give guitar lessons in both Hampton Wick (KT1) and Sutton (SM1).
-These are easily accessible from Kingston Upon Thames, Teddington, Twickenham, Cheam, Carshalton and Morden.
-Both locations are easy to get to by car or public transport.
+I give guitar lessons in Sutton (SM1).
+This is easily accessible from Cheam, Carshalton and Morden and easy to get to by car or public transport.
 The location page has full details of how to find me.

 I can support students working towards guitar grade exams if required.
 I have often found grades to be a good way of focusing and motivating my practice.
 However, this is not obligatory and it is entirely possible to become an excellent guitarist without taking grades.
 The grade boards I’m most familiar with are Rockschool and Trinity Rock & Pop.